 Customer Segmentation¶

-Objective: Use k-Means Clustering for customer segmentation.
+Objective: Use k-Means Clustering algorithm for customer segmentation.

 k-Means Clustering is an unsupervised machine learning algorithm used for partitioning data into k clusters based on their similarities.
 It’s a centroid-based algorithm, meaning that each cluster is represented by a central point, called the centroid or mean.